erjand/technical-interviews/StudyNotes/README.md

    - A note-taking system and appropriate tools.
       - If you don't already have a good system in place for taking notes, this could be an opportunity to begin developing one.
       - Writing things down is an important part of the learning process, and as you study and take notes you will quickly end up with a helpful collection of resources to review or share with others.
-      - I personally really like [Obsidian](https://obsidian.md/), but this can be a very personal choice to find something that works well for you.
+      - I like [Obsidian](https://obsidian.md/), but finding something that works well for you can be a personal choice.
    - (Recommended) An IDE or the ability to compile / interpret code.
-      - The important goal here is to have the ability to do things like run unit tests, print statements, or debug code.
-      - You do not want to do most of your practice in this manner, but it can be a very helpful way to go more in-depth on particular problems as needed.
+      - You do not want to do your regular practice with an IDE, but it can be helpful to do things like run unit tests, print statements, or debug code as needed.
-      - The desired setup would be to have a stubbed out unit test or runnable file where you can quickly paste some code and then see what it does.
-This is very helpful when you are struggling to see how a solution works, or want to step line by line through an algorithm.
+      - My recommendation is to have a stubbed out unit test or runnable file where you can quickly paste your code and then see what it does.
+This is helpful when you are struggling to see how a solution works, or want to step line by line through an algorithm.
-      - If you are using an interpreted language such as Python, VS Code will have excellent extensions available to you.
+      - If you are using an interpreted language such as Python, then Visual Studio Code will have excellent extensions available to you for running code in the text editor itself.
 If you are using Java, [IntelliJ IDEA Community](https://www.jetbrains.com/idea/download) is a great place to start.
 If you are using C#, then [Visual Studio Community](https://visualstudio.microsoft.com/vs/community/) is a high-quality and free option.
    - (Optional) Some people find spaced-repetition flash card programs, such as [Anki](https://ankiweb.net/about) to be very useful.

 ## How to Interview